ArenKDesai/Aren-s-Notes/Big Data Systems/Big Data File Systems.md

 MapReduce is for analytics

 ## Hadoop File System
 Multiple DataNode Computers partitioned into blocks.
-Fil
+Files are split into these blocks.
+ex: